On the Finite-Time Behavior of Suboptimal Linear Model Predictive Control: Introduction

 The closed-loop stability of suboptimal MPC is well studied, e.g. in \cite{scokaert1999suboptimal, mcgovern1999closed, graichen2010stability, zeilinger2011real, rubagotti2014stabilizing}.
 Asymptotic stability is usually guaranteed by the consideration of a suitable Lyapunov function.
 In \cite{richter2011computational}, the authors derive a lower bound on the number of optimization iterations of a fast gradient method to achieve a certain suboptimality level of the MPC cost, however, the closed-loop stability is not analyzed.
-Another approach considers the combined system-optimizer dynamics.
-Time-distributed optimization \cite{liao2020time,liao2021analysis} or real-time iterative algorithms \cite{diehl2005nominal,zanelli2020lyapunov} are examples of such an approach, where only a finite number of iterations of an optimization problem are performed at each time.
-The asymptotic stability of the time-distributed optimization MPC (\emph{TD-MPC}) scheme is studied in \cite{liao2020time} for discrete-time non-linear models with state and input constraints, and an explicit form for a Lyapunov function is derived in \cite{zanelli2020lyapunov} for the same setting.
+Time-distributed optimization \cite{liao2020time,liao2021analysis} or real-time iterative algorithms \cite{diehl2005nominal,zanelli2020lyapunov} are examples of another approach that considers the combined system-optimizer dynamics.
+These methods perform only a finite number of iterations of an optimization problem at each timestep.
+The asymptotic stability of time-distributed MPC (\emph{TD-MPC}) is studied in \cite{liao2020time} for discrete-time non-linear models with state and input constraints, and an explicit form for a Lyapunov function is derived in \cite{zanelli2020lyapunov} for the same setting.
 Discrete-time linear models with a quadratic cost objective (LQMPC) are studied in \cite{liao2021analysis} and a region of attraction (ROA) estimate is derived in \cite{leung2021computable}.